What is a Bone Spur (Osteoarthritis OA)?

 What Causes an Osteophyte?

 In this section, we will cover issues leading to the development of bone spurs in joints.
 Having a better understanding of the common culprits leading to the development of osteophytes (spurs) can help prevent worsening of your spur.
 While Spurs are typical or even somewhat normal as we age, their rapid progression isn’t.
-Read this section carefully as it will help you avoid stresses that are known to leading the development of osteophytes or osteoarthritis (OA).
+Read this section carefully as it will help you avoid stresses that are known to cause osteophytes or osteoarthritis (OA or bone spurs).

 An Osteophyte or bone spur forms as the body attempts to fix itself by building extra bone.
 It typically forms in reaction to stress on cartilage, rubbing together joints, or soft tissue and joint capsule irritation that lasts for an extended period.
 Spurs in the shoulder can cause significant shoulder pain and even lead to a frozen shoulder or adhesive capsulitis.
 Call us today and get the best and most holistic frozen shoulder treatment in Malaysia.
 Best of all, the frozen shoulder treatment at our centers is non-surgical.
 In short, you get to recover without injections or shoulder surgery.